infominer33/galada/_posts/2019-05-28-rare-digital-art.markdown

 tags:   resources pepe
 ---

+>The Rare Pepe movement started as a joke since it's difficult for a popularized digital image to be rare.
+However, that joke became a reality with Bitcoin and Counterparty.
+The creators were aware of the scandal going on, but they didn't have anything to do with racism or any of those crazy politics.
+Despite the drama and hatred, Pepe became immortalized by Blockchain Technology.
+The fun with memes would not be ended.
+In fact, those meme began to grow in value. -[The Birth of Crypto Art Meet Rare Pepe](https://steemit.com/slothicorn/@inquiringtimes/the-birth-of-crypto-art-meet-rare-pepe)

 * [Rare Pepe Blockchain Cards Have Produced More Value Than Most ICOs](https://news.bitcoin.com/rare-pepe-blockchain-cards-produce-more-value-than-most-icos/)

 * [Simon Denny - The Artist Explaining Blockchain with Pokemon](https://www.theguardian.com/artanddesign/2016/aug/26/simon-denny-artist-blockchain-pokemon)